 ….. so there is no risk.

-To sign up to Curve, simply go to this page of their website or download the app.
+To sign up to Curve, simply go to this page of their website.
 The easiest thing to do is order the free Blue card and then upgrade to Black or Metal once you have got familiar with it, although you can start immediately on Black or Metal if you want.

 Our introductory guide to Curve Card is here if you are a new HfP reader.